 The main symptom of sinusitis is a throbbing pain and pressure in the face, which is worse bending forwards.
 There may be pain above the eyebrows, the forehead may be tender to touch and you may feel as if you have toothache in the upper teeth.
-Other typical symptoms include a blocked nose, headaches, and reduced sense of smell.
+Other typical symptoms include a blocked nose, headaches, reduced sense of smell & taste.
+Very interestingly, dentists often say sinusitis is often associated with toothache, but because the nerves are interconnected, people find their teeth very sensitive.
 Because your nose can get stuffy or congested when you have a condition like the common cold, you may confuse simple nasal congestion with sinusitis.
 A cold usually lasts about 7 to 14 days and goes away without treatment, whereas acute sinusitis often lasts longer and typically causes more symptoms than a cold.

 Sinusitis is most commonly caused by viral infections, and only a small proportion of infections are bacterial.
 Other than infections, causes include allergies, smoking, and – for the more adventurous among you – climbing at altitude.